Skip to content

 mc_dis

-True event level values that come from the event generator. evt - evnet id in file, the rest of the names correspond to table: mc-variables
+True event level values that come from the event generator. event - evnet id in file, the rest of the names correspond to table: mc-variables

 Columns: